 The detergent drawers might not always be laid out the same way, for example, and this can make learning how to use a washing machine with liquid detergent tricky.
 Familiarise yourself with the specifics of your machine – and you read the instructions on your detergent – to avoid getting caught out.

-- Check your labels
+- Check your clothing care labels

 When learning how to use a washing machine, it’s very important to pay attention to labels.
 As you know, labels tell you what temperature to wash your laundry at.
 You’ll notice that your machine has pre-set programmes that correspond to the most common washing instructions.
-This may include a setting for cottons, synthetic fabrics, and delicates as well as high temperature washes for cleaning sheets, towels, and the machine itself.
+This may include a setting for cotton, synthetic fabrics, and delicates as well as high-temperature washes for cleaning sheets, towels, and the machine itself.
 It’s important to remember that the care labels on your clothes will recommend the maximum temperature that these items can be washed at.